harmanea/shape2fate/README.md

    python -c "import shape2fate; print(shape2fate.__version__)"
    ```

-   **NOTE:** If the installation was successful, this command will print a version number such as: `0.1.0`
+   If the installation was successful, this command will print a Shape2Fate version number such as: `0.1.0`

 6. (Optional) Run a SIM reconstruction example